thunkable/docs-thunkable-com/Android/live-test.md

 ---

-### 3 / Open a Thunkable project and connect it to your device {#step-3-open-a-thunkable-project-and-connect-it-to-your-device}
+### 3 / Select "Thunkable Live" and scan the QR code with your Thunkable Live App {#step-3-open-a-thunkable-project-and-connect-it-to-your-device}

-Go to Thunkable and open a project \(or create a new one -- use\_Apps &gt; Create New App\_and give your project a name\).

-Then Choose "Test" and "Thunkable Live" from the top menu in the Thunkable browser:
+Choose "Test --&gt; Thunkable Live" from the top menu in the Thunkable browser:

 ![](https://thunkable.com/explore/img/connectSnapshot2.png)